Brooke0223/CS_Dashboard/README.md

 ## ETL Process
-The ETL process consisted of the following steps:

-Python was utilized in the creation of Data Definition Language (DDL) scripts to wrangle the data, preparing it for storage in a MySQL database.
+Python scripting was used to create Data Definition Language (DDL) files that wrangled the data into a MySQL database.

-MySQL "views" were generated to match the predefined star schema creating a logical structure that aligns with analytical requirements.
+MySQL "views" were generated to match the predefined star schema creating a logical structure that aligned with analytical requirements.

 Views from the MySQL database were exported as SQL files that encapsulated the organized data and schema structure.